krakend/playground-community/README.md

 A RabbitMQ instance is ready to accept AMQP messages to be delivered to the gateway.

 You can insert messages in the `krakend` queue at [http://localhost:15672/#/queues/%2F/krakend](http://localhost:15672/#/queues/%2F/krakend) (credentials: `guest`/`guest`) and see how the async agent picks them and delivers them.

-### Metrics
-A Jaeger dashboard shows the traces of the activity you generate.
-Runs on [http://localhost:16686](http://localhost:16686)

-A Grafana dashboard shows the metrics of the activity you generate.
-Runs on [http://localhost:3003](http://localhost:3003) (credentials: admin/admin)

 ### The JWT revoker
 A simple implementation of a JWT revoker using the KrakenD remote [bloomfilter client](https://github.com/krakendio/bloomfilter).